SohaibAjmal/Okta-TaskManager-OpenID-Enabled-App/README.md

 In login-widget.html change <org-name> to your Okta's org name and <clientId> to client id of your app you created in Okta.

+You would need to get the keys for your org to validate the signature of id token.
+Go to https://github.com/jpf/okta-jwks-to-pem and get keys using script in there.

+Once you have the keys, update pemKeys in server.js under endpoint /sso/oidc.
+For example.